Good Hair: Interviews with public figures

 The film features interviews with prominent entertainers and other public figures, including Nia Long, Ice-T, Raven-Symoné, Maya Angelou, Salt-n-Pepa, Eve, Tracie Thoms, and Reverend Al Sharpton.
 They provide opinions on "good hair" and recount personal experiences in dealing with their hair.

 In Jeannette Catsoulis' review of the film, she notes that Rock questions why African-American women adopt a concept of "beauty" that is not based on the natural characteristics of their hair.
 Some endure sometimes-painful hair treatments in order to achieve this definition of beauty.
 If the treatments, such as hair relaxers, are done improperly, they can cause hair loss or burns on the scalp.

 Al Sharpton says, "We wear our economic oppression on our heads."
-He refers to the hair business, which yields billions of dollars in revenues and has shifted from African-American manufacturers to Asian manufacturers, redirecting the profits from the industry out of the African-American community.
+He refers to the hair business, which yields billions of dollars in revenues and has changed from African-American manufacturers to Asian manufacturers, redirecting the profits from the industry out of the African-American community.

 To gain insights into the cultural issue, Rock also interviewed students and faculty at Santa Monica High School, customers in hair salons and barbershops, and hair dealers.
-He visited Dudley Products, one of the few companies owned by African Americans that makes hair products for the African-American community.
+He visited Dudley Products, one of the few companies owned by African-Americans that make hair products for the African-American community.

 Reception

 The film met with positive reviews from critics.
-Good Hair currently holds a 94% "certified fresh" rating on review aggregator Rotten Tomatoes based on 85 reviews, with an average score of 7.2/10.
+Good Hair currently holds a 94% rating on review aggregator Rotten Tomatoes based on 85 reviews, with an average score of 7.2/10.
 The website's critics consensus reads: "Funny, informative, and occasionally sad, Good Hair is a provocative look at the complex relationship between African Americans and their hair."
 Another review aggregation website, Metacritic, gave the film an average score of 72/100 based on 27 reviews.
 It received the Special Jury Prize Documentary at the 2009 Sundance Film Festival.

-Good Hair opened in limited release on October 9, 2009, becoming the fourteenth-highest-grossing film for the weekend of October 9–11, 2009 with $1,039,220 in 186 theaters with a $5,587 average.
+Good Hair opened in limited release on October 9, 2009, becoming the 14th highest-grossing film for the weekend of October 9–11, 2009 with $1,039,220 in 186 theaters with a $5,587 average.
 The film expanded to 466 theaters on October 23.

 In his review, Roger Ebert stated "Few people of any race wear completely natural hair.
 If they did, we would be a nation of Unabombers."
 Rock responded to critics on The Oprah Winfrey Show, saying "it's not important what's on top of your head—it's important what's inside of your head.
 That is the theme of the movie."